Mountain Jam (festival)

 Mountain Jam is an annual music festival held in upstate New York since 2005.
 It started as a small one day music festival in 2005 with 3000 attendees, and has grown over the years into the largest rock and camping festival in the Northeast that is usually three or four days long, drawing over 40,000 attendees over the duration of the Festival..
-The Mountain Jam festival promises to reduce the number of tickets it will sell in 2025 in order to provide attendees with a more intimate fan experience at its new location at Belleayre Mountain in Highmount, New York.
+The Mountain Jam festival reduced the number of tickets it will sold in 2025 in order to provide attendees with a more intimate fan experience at its new location at Belleayre Mountain in Highmount, New York.

 Mountain Jam has built a reputation for its vibrant and diverse musical offering featuring rock, jamband, Americana, indie, folk, reggae, and funk, showcasing everything from well-known headliners to emerging artists.
 While it is a significant festival, Mountain Jam maintains a sense of intimacy and community.
 The relatively smaller scale compared to some major festivals allows for a more personal and engaging experience.

 The festival's setting in the picturesque Catskill Mountains adds to its charm, offering attendees stunning natural views alongside the music.
 Beyond the performances, there are various interactive and creative experiences, multiple food options and extensive activities making it a well-rounded festival for fans of music and the outdoors alike.